NRI Income Tax & Compliance

 • Fill in the general details like your user ID, PAN number, "offline/bulk submission and accounting year.

-• To download the form, you have two options: either download the form using the offline utility or from the Income Tax Forms page, get it under the "download" section.
+• To download the form, you have two options: either use the offline utility or download it from the Income Tax Forms page under the "download" section.

 • Create separate XML files for the sender, receiver, and CA and zip them.

-• Upload the zipped files on the site and use your DSC to submit them.
+• Upload the zipped files to the site and use your DSC to submit them.
 Once you do all this, you will receive a token number.

 • To know your file submission status, visit the "e-File" > "View Form 15CB offline/ bulk."
-Here you will be able to see whether your files are successfully submitted or failed.
+Here you can see whether your files were successfully submitted or not.

-• In case your file submission fails, you have the option of resubmission with fixed data/validations.
-You can also download the PDF of your successful file submissions and an export stating the status, acknowledgement number (ARN), and XML filename for your failed files.
+• If your file submission fails, you can resubmit with corrected data/validations.
+You can also download a PDF of your successful file submissions and an export containing the status, acknowledgement number (ARN), and XML filename for your failed files.

 This is how you can fill both the Form 15CA and CB offline/ bulk mode.